Charles Martel: Wars of 718–732

 Between 718 and 732, Charles secured his power through a series of victories.
 Having unified Francia under his banner, Charles was determined to punish the Saxons who had invaded Austrasia.
-In late 718 he laid waste their country to the banks of the Weser, the Lippe, and the Ruhr.
-He defeated them in the Teutoburg Forest and thus secured the Frankish border.
+In late 718 he laid waste their country to the banks of the Weser, the Lippe, and the Ruhr, securing the northern Frankish border.

 When Radbod died in 719, Charles seized West Frisia without any great resistance on the part of the Frisians, who had been subjected to the Franks but had rebelled upon the death of Pippin.
 When Chilperic II died in 721, Charles appointed as his successor the son of Dagobert III, Theuderic IV, who occupied the throne from 721 to 737.
 Charles was now appointing the kings whom he supposedly served (rois fainéants).
 By the end of his reign, he did not appoint any at all.
 At this time, Charles again marched against the Saxons.
 Then the Neustrians rebelled under Raganfrid, who had left the County of Anjou.
 They were easily defeated in 724, but Raganfrid gave up his sons as hostages in turn for keeping his county.
 This ended the civil wars of Charles's reign.

 The next six years were devoted to assuring Frankish authority over the neighboring political groups.
 Between 720 and 723, Charles was fighting in Bavaria, where the Agilolfing dukes had gradually evolved into independent rulers, recently in alliance with Liutprand the Lombard.
 He forced the Alemanni to accompany him, and Duke Hugbert of Bavaria submitted to Frankish suzerainty.
 In 725 he brought back the Agilolfing Princess Swanachild as a second wife.

 In 725 and 728, he again entered Bavaria, and in 730 he marched against Lantfrid, Duke of Alemannia, who had also become independent, and killed him in battle.
 He forced the Alemanni to capitulate to Frankish suzerainty and did not appoint a successor to Lantfrid.
 Thus, southern Germany once more became part of the Frankish kingdom, as had northern Germany during the first years of the reign.